Food Safety Training Requirements for Cottage Food Businesses

 - cut melons, cut tomatoes, and leafy greens

-States usually require that you sell your homemade foods directly to consumers in-person at the producer’s primary residence, a farmers’ market, a roadside stand, or another temporary venue, but don’t allow you to sell through third-party vendors like restaurants, grocery stores, or coffee shops.
+Most states require you to sell your homemade foods directly to consumers—in person at your residence, a farmers market, a roadside stand, or a temporary venue.
+They typically do not allow sales through third-party vendors like restaurants, grocery stores, or coffee shops.

-Some states have a limit as the amount you can make with your cottage food business, while others allow unlimited sales.
+Some states limit how much annual revenue you can make with your cottage food business, while others allow unlimited sales.

 Summary

-Homemade or cottage food generally refers to foods that don’t require time or temperature controls to keep them safe, such as nuts, grains, seeds, dry mixes, baked goods, and confectionary.
+Homemade or cottage food generally refers to foods that don’t require time or temperature controls to keep them safe, such as nuts, grains, seeds, dry mixes, baked goods, and confections.

 Food safety training requirements for cottage food business by state